-A worker gets injured on the job, is receiving medical treatment and is placed on temporary work restrictions.
-If the employer is unable to return her to work under those restrictions, she would then receive temporary total disability benefits under workers' compensation.
-If work is available within those restrictions, and that worker is then terminated while on light duty, can she still receive temporary total disability?
+You might be asking yourself, can I be terminated while receiving workers' compensation?
+If you are injured on the job, receive medical treatment then are placed on temporary work restrictions, you are eligible to receive temporary total disability benefits under workers' compensation if your employer is unable to return you to work under those restrictions.
+If work is available within those restrictions, and then you are terminated while on light duty, can you still receive temporary total disability?
 A client of ours was recently told "NO" by her employer, but the Judge found otherwise.
 While the employer may have the initial say, it sure isn't the final one.

 Workers' compensation laws were recently changed in Kansas to match some of the harsher rules that already existed in Missouri.
 If an injured worker is terminated for cause (post-injury misconduct in Missouri), and the employer can show that it would have been able to accommodate the temporary restrictions, that worker then forfeits any right to temporary total disability benefits.
 Unfortunately, an injured worker in that situation also doesn't qualify for unemployment benefits.
 No wages being paid, no workers' temporary total disability and no unemployment benefits means no money coming in to pay the bills!

 With these changes, we have seen a definite increase in situations where employers are looking for any excuse they can to fire an injured worker in an effort to get out of paying temporary total disability.
 This means that the injured worker then has to be doubly careful not to do anything wrong.
 Even so, the burden is still on the employer to prove that there was a legitimate reason to fire the person.
 Fortunately, it appears that the judges are holding them to that burden.